McDrak/nebula/README.md

 # Nebula

 Nebula is a project where I'll be adding the Unreal Engine knowledge I've collected over the years.
-It will be a Coop First-Person Shooter with Abilities.
+It will be a Coop Third-Person Shooter with Abilities.
 It will use the Gameplay Ability System as framework for gameplay mechanics and Epic Online System for P2P connections.

 ## ToDo List
 - ~~Project Setup~~